I often get asked “Can I lift weights during pregnancy ? “

 - Decrease weight and change the exercises every 4- 5 weeks

 - If you feel any sharp pain / joint pain -STOP

 - Always exhale on the effort to protect your core.
 Learn exactly why correct breathing is important here.

-P.S Registrations are NOW open for my Ultimate Pregnant Core 8 week online course starting soon !
+P.S Registrations are NOW open for my my online pregnancy and postpartum membership THE BFAB METHOD starting soon !
 In this course I will be using resistance training and weights safely and effectively with movements that actually train your core !
 Doors opens soon – find out more.